Print

 Tips for the Best Thai MIlk Tea

 • Add boba!
-As pictured above, add your favorite boba to your Thai tea.
-My fav easy method is usingย microwavable boba that takes 1 minute!
+Add your favorite boba to your Thai tea.
+My fav easy method is using microwavable boba that takes 1 minute!

 • Play with the ratios.
 Like it creamier?
 Add more milk.
 Like it strong?
 Use less.